ccluett/website/content/toroidal.md

 {% include figure.html img="cfd-toroidal-sim.png" width="100%" %}

 The results are consistent with other published research, where the overall efficiency is generally lower than a standard free-tip propeller.
-This is not surprising, primarily due to the **significantly increased wetted surface area** of the continuous loop design compared to traditional open-tipped blades, which results in **higher frictional drag**.
+This is not surprising, primarily due to the significantly increased wetted surface area of the continuous loop design compared to traditional open-tipped blades, which results in higher frictional drag.
 While toroidal designs aim to reduce noise by mitigating tip vortex formation, this often comes with a trade-off in peak hydrodynamic efficiency, particularly in open water conditions.
 The benefits may become more pronounced in specific applications where noise reduction or cavitation mitigation are paramount.

 {% include figure.html img="toroidal-coeffs.png" width="100%" %}